winglang/wing/README.md

 });
 ```

-The `cloud.Queue`, `cloud.Counter` and `cloud.Bucket` are *preflight objects*.
-They represent
+`cloud.Queue`, `cloud.Counter` and `cloud.Bucket` are *preflight objects*.
-cloud infrastructure resources.
+They represent cloud infrastructure resources.
 When compiled to a specific cloud provider, such as AWS, a Terraform file will be produced with the provider's implementation
 of these resources.
 The `queue.add_consumer()` method is a *preflight method* that configures the infrastructure to
 invoke a particular *inflight function* for each message in the queue.

 Now comes the cool part: the code that runs inside the inflight function interacts with the `counter` and the `bucket` objects
-through the *inflight methods* of these objects (`counter.inc()` and `bucket.put()`).
+through their *inflight methods* (`counter.inc()` and `bucket.put()`).
 These methods can only be
 called from inflight scopes.
-In existing languages, where there is no way to distinguish between multiple execution phases,
-it is impossible to naturally represent this idea that an object has methods that can only be executed from within a specific
-execution phase in a type-safe manner.

-> ### Note for cloud experts 🤓
->
+Winglang is shipped with a standard library of cloud resources, allowing you to work at a high level
+of abstraction and write cloud code that can be ported across cloud providers.
+However, you still have
+full control and can completely customize the infrastructure configuration of your application using
+[compiler plugins](https://docs.winglang.io/reference/compiler-plugins) and by using any
+resource in the Terraform ecosystem as first-class citizens in your app.

+While you can work at a very high level of abstraction, Winglang also gives you full control and
-> To give full control over how applications are deployed, Wing lets you customize **operational details** in a few ways:
+customizablity over how applications are deployed.
->
-> 1. by creating a [compiler plugin](https://docs.winglang.io/reference/compiler-plugins) that modifies the generated Terraform, or
-> 2. by providing implementations of built-in resources like `cloud.Bucket`, or
-> 3. by developing your own custom resources.
->
-> This layer of separation allows you to refactor code and write unit tests that focus on the business logic, while still having the flexibility to make changes under the hood.

 ## What makes Wing a good fit for cloud development? 🌟